Gluten-Free Blueberry Crisp (No Refined Sugar)

 Dry ingredients in a bowl.

-Step 2: Now for the topping!
-Combine the oats, coconut sugar, maple syrup, oat flour, almond flour, coconut oil, and salt, and stir until it’s well combined.
+Step 2: Next, in a medium bowl, stir together the oats, coconut sugar, maple syrup, oat flour, almond flour, coconut oil, and salt.

 Pan of blueberry crisp before baking.

-Step 3: Next, spread the topping evenly across the top of the blueberries.
+Step 3: Spread the topping loosely across the top of the blueberries.

 Pan of blueberry crisp right out of the oven.